 Carmen A. Collins is the FOIA/Privacy Act (PA) Program Manager at the U.S. Cyber Command (USCC).
 Ms. Collins has 11 years of experience in FOIA, PA, Archives, Data Science, Records Management, and Information Management.
 Before joining USCC, she worked as a government contractor for the National Security Agency, Office of the Director of National Intelligence, the Air Force Cyber Command, and the Johns Hopkins University Applied Physics Laboratory.
 In her current role at USCC, she leads the effort to establish or revise policy/guidelines to comply with relevant statutes/regulations/guidelines, create non-FOIA staff training products, reduce the FOIA case backlog, update the USCC FOIA Reading Room, provide FOIA case analytics, and FOIA lead information technology initiatives for process improvement.
 Ms. Collins holds a master’s degree in Library and Information Science specializing in Archives and Digital Curation from the University of Maryland College of Information Studies.
 She is an American Library Association Spectrum Scholar (2017), 2018 Mid-Atlantic Regional Archives Conference Graduate School Archival Education Scholarship Winner, and a published author.
 She holds a BS in Legal Studies from the University of Maryland.

-David Cuillier is Director of Graduate Studies and Associate Professor at the University of Arizona School of Journalism.
+David Cuillier is Director of the Joseph L. Brechner Freedom of Information Project at the University of Florida.
+He previously taught and researched freedom of information at the University Arizona School of Journalism, from 2006 until 2023.
 A former newspaper reporter and editor in the Pacific Northwest, he is founding editor of the open-access peer-reviewed Journal of Civic Information, and co-author of the books The Art of Access: Strategies for Acquiring Public Records, and Transparency 2.0: Digital Data and Privacy in a Wired World.
-Dr. Cuillier is the former president and freedom of information chair of the Society of Professional Journalists; the current board president for the National Freedom of Information Coalition, and writes the “FOI Files” column for The IRE Journal, the Investigative Reporters and Editors’ magazine.
+Dr. Cuillier is the former president and freedom of information chair of the Society of Professional Journalists; former board president for the National Freedom of Information Coalition, and writes the “FOI Files” column for The IRE Journal, the Investigative Reporters and Editors’ magazine.
 He has testified three times before Congress regarding FOIA and served on the 2020-2022 term of the federal FOIA Advisory Committee.
 He holds a PhD and an MA in Communication from Washington State University and a BA in Journalism from Western Washington University.
 (Member 2020-2022 term)

 Allyson Deitrick is the Chief of the Information Law Division at the U.S. Department of Commerce.
 Her office oversees the department’s administrative appeals of FOIA and Privacy Act requests, as well as matters related to the Federal Advisory Committee Act, Trade Secrets Act, Paperwork Reduction Act, and records management.
 Ms. Deitrick is also involved with the department’s Controlled Unclassified Information (CUI) program.
 Prior to joining the Department of Commerce, she was in private practice, focusing on the privilege aspects of large-scale eDiscovery.
 Ms. Deitrick holds a JD from the Columbus School of Law at the Catholic University of America and a BA from Muhlenberg College.
 (Member 2020-2022 term)